abrookins/RunPythonTests/README.md

 ## Settings

-The following setting is *required*:
+These settings are optional and work best inside of your project settings file:

 - "python_project_root"

     The absolute path to the root directory of your project.

-These settings are optional and work best inside of your project settings file:
+By default the plugin will use the first directory that contains either the file `settings.py` or `setup.py`, starting with the directory containing the test you are trying to run

 - "python_test_mode"